 Recruit students for your classes.

-From flyers to public service announcements, we have you covered (and, as a Registered Provider, these materials are free!).
+From flyers to public service announcements, we have you covered (and, as a Safe Sitter® Provider, these materials are free!).
 Here are 10 creative ways you can spread the word about your upcoming classes.

-- Social Media.
-The Instructor Resources section of our website has many marketing images for you to use to promote your classes.
+2. Social Media.
+Social media marketing is a great way to promote upcoming classes..
 Visit Social Media Post Examples to download images and get ideas for how to promote your classes.

 As a school administrator, you know that many of the students in your school are often home alone after school and some are even responsible for supervising younger brothers and sisters until their parents arrive home after work.